dbx834-bodhi/bodhi-beta-docs/dev_code_guide.md

 ## Javascript Code Style

-We will follow the [Airbnb JS style guide](https://github.com/airbnb/javascript) for our javascript
+We will follow the [Airbnb JS style guide](https://github.com/airbnb/javascript) for our JS

 ## Meteor Specific Code Style